mendhak/smashtest-tutorial/README.md

         Click ['More information...']
 ```

-Run the test visually
+Now run the test visually

 ```
 npx smashtest --headless=false
 ```

-The `headless=false` opens up a browser window so you can see what is happening.
+A browser window is launched, navigates to example.com and clicks "More Information".
+The `headless=false` lets you see what is happening.

-Now run the test without a visible browser, but with screenshots instead:
+You can also run the test headless, but view it as a series of screenshots instead.

 ```
 npx smashtest --screenshots=true
 ```

-Preview the `smashtest/report.html` file which shows the output with screenshots.
+Preview the `smashtest/report.html` file, which shows the output with screenshots.

 ## Write a test interactively

-Replace `main.smash`, and put these lines in:
+Replace `main.smash`.
+Put these contents in

 ```
 Open Firefox